EliaKobayashi/unit_1-2021/README.md

 Apart for this requirements, the owner is open to any type of game, topic or genre.

-## Proposed Solution

-I will design and make a classic video game for a client who is looking for a text-based video game with a record of player names and scores.
-The video game will about football and is constructed using the software python It will take a month to make and will be evaluated according to the criteria ____.

-## Success Criteria

-1. If the ranking table contains username, score, and is able to properly rank based on scores, it can be deemed successful.
-2. It must validate user inputs.
-4. The game will be a career mode video game based on the champions league.
-Meaning, the user will become a professional football player and play in the Champions League in the game.
-6. The video game will have a login system where the player can save their progress.
-7. The user will have a rating which can be improved based on their proformances in matches.
-8. The game will be available in English and Japanese.

 ## Personal Problem Definition.

 Ever since I was little, I would watch the Champions League with family and friends anually.
 It was a competition that would bring people together with so much joy and excitement.
 Even if my favorite team could never win, I had a lot of fun watching the tournament.
 Thus, I wanted to turn all this nostalgia, joy, and excitement into a game.
 Additionally, I have seen many text-based games that are focused on mystery or survival.
 However, it is extremely rare to find a text-based game for football.
 Hence why I decided to create a football game based on the Champions League.

+# Proposed Solution

+## Success Criteria

+1. The game will calculate how well a user did in the game based on their rating.
+2. It must validate user inputs.
+4. The game will be a career mode video game based on the champions league.
+Meaning, the user will become a professional football player and play in the Champions League in the game.
+6. The video game save the rating, time spent, and username of a user.
+7. The user will have a rating which can be improved based on their proformances in matches.
+8. The game will be available in English and Japanese.

 ## Design Statement

+I will design and make a classic video game for a client who is looking for a text-based video game with a record of player names and scores.
+The theme of the video game is football and is constructed using the software python 3.x.
+It will take a month to make and will be evaluated according to the success criteria mentioned prior.

 ## Justification